Kelly Clarkson: ‘Country Music Is Gone’

 The Kelly Clarkson Show / YouTube

-To get ready for her upcoming talk show, Kelly Clarkson did a live Q&A with her fans on YouTube.
+To get ready for her talk show, Kelly Clarkson did a live Q&A with her fans on YouTube before the show began airing in September 2019.
 During one segment, her team was giving her some popular phrases and having her guess what they meant.

 For her final task, she had to guess what the term “Farm Emo” meant.
 She guessed, “a very sad country person, where their farm isn’t working out.”